-Housing comments - October, 2014
+Housing comments - December, 2014

-- September was decent month for housing up 18% Year over year - Housing getting better, but multi family is the driver so far rental demand is strong!!
-Single family sales of new homes remains weak!!! - Housing's issues slowing world economy; weak domestic job market; sluggish income growth; tight credit environment continues Europe is in a recession, and facing disinflation with growing deflation concerns. - Main problem (short term) continues to be the job market.
+- October starts fell 2.8% (to 1.009SAAR) from previous month, but this was due to a drop in the more volatile multi family sector. - Housing getting better, but multi family continues to be the driver rental prices are increasing single family sales remain weak and this has big impact on wood prices - Housing's issues slowing world economy; weak domestic job market; sluggish income growth; tight credit environment continues - Europe is in a recession, and facing disinflation with growing deflation concerns. - Main problem (short term) continues to be the job market.
 Unemployment rate keeps coming down, but \often this is due to people leaving the workforce.
-It is taking longer to find a job (employers are getting pickier); labor force participation rate keeps falling (will lead to labor shortages in the future); and many jobs (30%) are temporary with low pay, no benefits, etc. - Another problem, longer term, is the aging population I've included a few slides suggesting that the solution is Immigration reform.
-Without it, we're going to see serious labor shortages (skilled labor particularly), and enormous problems with entitlement programs like SSI and Medicare.
-If we don't deal with these issues, (and better debt management) housing won't come close to returning to the "good old days"!!!!!! - My best guess re: housing is that it will be 2016 or later before we get back to 1.5 million starts.
+It is taking longer to find a job (employers are getting pickier); labor force participation rate keeps falling (will lead to labor shortages in the future); and many jobs (30%) are temporary with low pay, no benefits, etc. - Another problem, longer term, is the aging population We're going to see serious labor shortages (skilled labor particularly), and enormous problems with entitlement programs like SSI and Medicare. - My best guess re: housing is that it will be 2016 or later before we get back to 1.5 million starts.
 Don't expect too much from the Congress or the Administration over the next two years.
-More gridlock and less concerted effort to solve serious problems facing the country.
-Lots of politicking, but no problem solving. - RE: the economy and interest rates I believe the FED will keep interest rates low for some time (another two years??).
-Why the economy is being propped up by monetary policy, and there is little evidence it can move forward without the stimulus.
-I hope I'm wrong, but I don't think so.
+More gridlock and less effective effort to solve serious problems facing the country.
+Lots of politicking, but little problem solving. - RE: the economy and interest rates I believe the FED will keep interest rates low for some time.
+Yes, the FED will start increasing rates next year, but I don't think rates will move up very quickly. - One more note on housing the market continues to be skewed with cash sales 1st time buyers remain on the sidelines - foreclosures are coming down, but are still historically high.